 That said, certain provisions of the divorce decree cannot be changed after a divorce is finalized.
 In particular, California courts will not reconsider the original property or debt division.
 However, the parties can agree between themselves to change the terms of the property or debt division by stipulation and order to modify an earlier judgment.

-Change a Divorce Agreement by Filing an Appeal
+Change by Appeal

 Depending on the scope of the divorce agreement, there may be provisions that limit each party’s appeal rights.
 If this is the case, neither party may have standing to file for an appeal.

 Change by Stipulation and Order to Modify Judgment